-“Honestly, financial independence isn’t about money.
+“Honestly, financial freedom isn’t about the money.
 It’s about something much bigger —

-having the freedom to live life on your own terms.
+having the flexibility to live life on your own terms.
 Now, I’m never at the

 mercy of a job.”

 Do you want freedom and flexibility with your life?
 Maybe that means working on your own terms, and not having to be tied down to any one thing.

 Or maybe you just don’t want to have to worry about money anymore, and constantly be stressed about it.

 Or worse, have to rely on your parents when you run into trouble.